USS William D. Porter (DD-579): Battle of Okinawa

-On 10 June 1945, William D. Porter fell victim to a unique—though fatal—kamikaze attack.
+On 10 June 1945, William D. Porter was fatally damaged by a unique kamikaze attack.
 At 08:15 that morning, an obsolete Aichi D3A "Val" dive bomber dropped unheralded out of the clouds and made straight for the warship.
 The destroyer managed to evade the suicide plane, and it splashed down nearby her.
-Somehow, the explosive-laden plane ended up directly beneath Porter before it exploded.
-Suddenly, the warship was lifted out of the water and then dropped back again, due to the force of the underwater blast.
+Somehow, the explosive-laden plane ended up directly beneath the keel of Porter before it exploded.
+Due to the force of the underwater blast, Porter was lifted out of the water and then dropped back again.
 She lost power and suffered broken steam lines.
 A number of fires also broke out.
 For three hours, her crew struggled to put out the fires, repair the damage, and keep the ship afloat.
 The crew's efforts were in vain; and, 12 minutes after the order to abandon ship went out, William D. Porter heeled over to starboard and sank by the stern.
 Miraculously, her crew suffered no fatal injuries.
 The warship's name was struck from the Naval Vessel Register on 11 July 1945.William D. Porter received four battle stars for her service in World War II.